rituraj12797/VCON/further_Plans.md

 -   **Schema:** Each document in this collection is a simple mapping from a hash to its content.
     -   `_id` (`string`): The **SHA-256 hash** of the content, stored as a hex string.
 This is the primary key.
     -   `content` (`string`): The actual line of text.
 -   **Benefit:** This design makes "interning" new content stateless.
-To get the ID for a new line of text, the application simply calculates its SHA-256 hash.
+To get the ID for a new line of text, the application simply calculates its SHA-256 or MURMUR hash.
 No database query is needed to generate an ID.

 ## 2. The Hydration and Caching Strategy